 Note, if you employer breaks the terms of your employment contract – there could be a contractual claim for your injury.

-Be aware – even though your contract may state that you are self employed (a contractor) be aware that this is not final as there are other tests that may determine you are an employee for the purpose of your accident at work claim.
+Watch out – even though your contract may state that you are self-employed (a contractor), this is not final, as there are other tests that may determine you are an employee for the purpose of your accident at work claim.

-Your employer will invariably be an occupier of your workplace as can other businesses – such as the owner of a warehouse where you work that islet to your employer.
+Your employer will invariably be an occupier of your workplace as can other businesses.

 See our detailed occupier’s liability guide for a further explanation of who is the occupier.

-For example, if water is spilled on the workplace floor causing you to slip and injure yourself – it is likely your employer will be legally responsible for leaving the floor in a dangerous state but if a window in a warehouse collapses and that warehouse is rented by your employer from a landlord – you could have a claim against your employer of the landlord as the occupier.
+For example, if water is spilled on the workplace floor causing you to slip and injure yourself – it is likely your employer will be legally responsible for leaving the floor in a dangerous state.
+However, if a window in a warehouse collapses and that warehouse is rented by your employer from a landlord – you could have a claim against your employer or the landlord as the occupier.

-Watch out – sometimes an accident occurs when you are working outside of your normal workplace.
-Your employer can still be found legally responsible in these situations so seek advice from a personal injury solicitor.
+Sometimes an accident occurs when you are working outside of your normal workplace.
+Your employer can still be found legally responsible in these situations.

 Sometimes an employer has provided training and warned you of the risks of injury in the workplace, but despite this your own carelessness has lead to an injury occurring.